GhaithAl-Gburi/migraine-tools-performance/README.md

 ---

 ## Output
-The script prints a `results` data frame containing, for each outcome × assessment pair:
+The script prints a `results` data frame containing, for each outcome × assessment method pair:
 - `Outcome`, `Assessment`, `Level1`, `Level2`, `Power`, `CI_low`, `CI_high`.

 To save the result as a CSV file run the following code: